 Yang, J. Z., 2006.
 Reforming the Chinese corporate governance system: a comparative law and economic analysis.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: